tpai/r2-starter-kit/README.md

 $ npm start
 ```

-This will start a development server with react-hot-loader.
+This will start a development server with react-transform-hmr.

 ### How to Build